The Guardianship and Administration Act 2000 sets out a number of duties for administrators. They include the duty to:

 - act honestly and with reasonable diligence

-- act according to the decision made by QCAT
+- act according to the decision QCAT made

-- avoid any transactions that could be in conflict with the interests of the adult unless authorised by QCAT.
+- avoid any transactions that could be in conflict with the interests of the adult unless QCAT authorises.

 Administrators must also: